Servoy/servoy_e2e_test_example/README.md

-## End to end testing of Servoy solutions example running on Sauce Labs.
+## End to end testing example for Servoy solutions - running on Sauce Labs.

 ### Prerequisites